hterkanian/monitor_racecar/README.md

 Monitors the successful publication of String and Float32 message types by students.
 Subscribes to published topics in namespace '/student.'
 Topics are as above: '/student/<student name(s)>/<topic_name>'  Currently only String and Float32 message types are supported.
 Extracts and maintians a list studens successfully publishing to topics satisfying these constraints in the same manner as monitor_pub.py.
 Termination is as in monitor_pub.py.

 ##### other files
-Other files in this repository are test, demonstration, or studnet framework files.
+Other files in this repository are test, demonstration, or student framework files.